dallen18/rate-me/README.md

 # Rate Me!

-1. Idea: My project will be a rating website, that allows users to blog and critique recently watched reviews and tv series.
+1. Idea: My project will be a rating website, that allows users to blog and critique recently watched movies and tv series.
 2. Motivation: Since the pandemic began, I have been spending much more time at home than I would under normal circumstances.
 This has led to a larger consumption of television and subsequently created a need for a reliable source of review options.
 I